adlnet/SCORM-2004-4ed-Test-Suite/README.md

    limitations under the License.

 ## Collaboration
-## Workflow for Editing the SCORM 2004 4th Edition Test Suite
+For those wishing to contribute to the programming efforts of the SCORM 2004 4th Edition Test Suite, please follow this process:

 ### Set up
 If you are not currently working with GitHub and git, follow these set up steps